NevvDevvLabs/Dot-Starter-Kit/README.md

 ### How It Works

-1. The `prepare-contracts.js` script runs before development or build processes
+1. The `prepare-contracts.ts` script runs before development or build processes
 2. It reads `deployed_addresses.json` from your Hardhat Ignition deployments
 3. It matches these with the corresponding ABIs in the artifacts directory
 4. It generates a single `contracts-data.json` file in your `src` directory